 Although their tired bodies rebelled at the idea of getting up at such an early hour, Papa and Mama roused themselves to go downstairs with Nina.
 She would not wait long and they did not want to miss the expression on her face when she saw her gifts.
 Nina took each parent by the hand and dragged them toward the Christmas tree.
 When she saw the pile of presents there, she released her grip and ran ahead.
 "Wow.
 I can't believe it!" was all she could say.

-Mama sat down on the couch near the tree, leaned forward to get closer to the action, and hugged her knees.
+Mama sat down on the couch near the tree.
+She hugged her knees as she leaned forward to get closer to the action.
 There was a bigger smile on her face than was on Nina.
 Papa stood nearby, enjoying the scene.
 Is there anything more gratifying than the smiles of a child on Christmas?

 After an hour of opening presents, it came time to see what was in the stockings hanging on the fireplace.
 Nina, with her typical impatience, went first.
 She quickly, and unceremoniously, dumped the fruit, nuts and candies and ran her fingers through the pile like a miser.
 She let fistfuls of candy rain down through her fingers with glee.
 As almost a second thought, she asked, "Mama, what did you get?"

 "I don't know.
 Let's see what we have here."
-Mama poured out the contents in front of her.
+Mama mimicked Nina by pouring out the contents in front of her.
 She was stunned by the envelope that fluttered down.
 Recognizing her father's handwriting on the envelope, she tore it open with desperation.
 "It's from Dad!
-How could he?
+How did he?
 He didn't forget."
 Mama held her hand to her mouth in an unsuccessful attempt to fight back the strong emotions welling up in her.
 Her eyes devoured the letter.

 Although it was not particularly long, it was the most important letter she ever received.
 Mama was not even aware that she had been holding her breath while reading until her lungs screamed for air.
 The gasping sound frightened Nina.